 1 John 1:3 - That which we have seen and heard declare we unto you, that ye also may have fellowship with us: and truly our fellowship is with the Father, and with his Son Jesus Christ.

 John was a Jew and had first hand account of who Jesus was.
 Jews ARE NOT trinitarians.
 And John never taught trinitarianism!
 The verse above reinforces that there is a specific relationship and it involves a Father and a Son.
 Is this role playing?
 No, this is real and literal.
 It says that our fellowship is with the Father and the Son.
 No one else is mentioned here.
+Just two, not three.

 1 John 4:9 - "In this was manifested the love of God toward us, because that God sent his only begotten Son into the world, that we might live through him."

 This is how God manifested his love.
 God is love.
 He did this by giving up his only begotten Son to save mankind and to save the world.
 That is how he has shown us his love.

 By receiving God’s love, it draws us to make a change to our character.
 Love is what draws us to repentance.
 By holding onto his love, we become changed into the image of him.
 By receiving God’s love, it draws us to make a change to our character.
 Love is what draws us to repentance.

-1 John 4:14-15 - "And we have seen and do testify that the Father sent the Son to be the Saviour of the world. v15 Whosoever shall confess that Jesus is the Son of God, God dwelleth in him, and he in God."
+1 John 4:14-15 - "And we have seen and do testify that the Father sent the Son to be the Saviour of the world.
+15 Whosoever shall confess that Jesus is the Son of God, God dwelleth in him, and he in God."

 Confession of Jesus being the Son of God is important.
 Also refer to the following Scripture texts as God the Father bore witness of his Son: Matt.
 3:17, 17:5 and Mark 1:11, 9:7.